 Students will learn the basic techniques of intaglio printmaking: hardground, softground, drypoint and aquatint.
 They will be required to produce a series of prints demonstrating competence in each technique.
 Prerequisite: ART 100 or portfolio demonstrating drawing skills.
 Three credits.

 232 Etching Studio II

-Students will complete a portfolio of prints using the techniques learned in Etching Studio I. The emphasis will be on creativity.
-Prerequisite: ART 231.
+Students will develop a portfolio of prints using the techniques learned in Etching Studio I. Prerequisite: ART 231.
 Three credits.